Puntland: Democratization process

 On 15 June 2009, the Puntland government passed a new regional draft constitution, representing a significant step toward the eventual introduction of a multi-party political system to the region for the first time.

 On 15 April 2012, the Puntland government opened a four-day constitutional convention officially inaugurating the new Constitution of Puntland.
 Overseen by the Puntland Electoral Commission (PEC), the constitution represented the final step in the extant regional democratization process and was scheduled to be followed by the formation of political parties.

 On 12 September 2012, the Puntland Electoral Commission announced that the registration process for political parties in Puntland was now open.
 This came after the passing of the Political Association Law, the Referendum Act, the District Elections Law and the inauguration of the state constitution.
 They will also be challengers in the next elections, scheduled for January 2014.

 On 14 November 2012, President Farole announced the launching of his new political party, Horseed.
 The association counts over 200 members and represents the incumbent Puntland government, including Vice President Abdisamad Ali Shire and the state Ministers.
 It is the first prospective party to register for an application with the Transitional Puntland Electoral Commission (TPEC).
 According to Farole, the general public will be eligible for membership in the organization once it is selected as an official political party.
 Five other political associations were established the following month, including the Development and Justice Party Horcad launched by an entrepreneur and businessman Omar Ismail Waberi along other politicians, the Union of the People of the Regions or UPR (Ururka Gobolada Umadaha Bahoobey or UGUB), Midnimo, Talowadaag (Consensus-building), and GAHAYR or Golaha Aqoonta iyo Horumarinta ee Asaaska Yoolka Runta (Council of Education and Development towards Founding the True Goal).

 Dr. Abdiweli Mohamed Ali Gaas administration

 On 8 January 2014, former Prime Minister of Somalia Abdiweli Mohamed Ali was elected as the 5th President of Puntland overcoming Dr. Farole by a single electoral vote.
 Abdihakim Abdullahi Haji Omar was concurrently elected Puntland's vice president.

-Dani administration
+Deni administration

-On 8 January 2019 the former Federal Minister for Planning and International Cooperation, Said Abdullahi Dani, was declared the new president.
+On 8 January 2019 the former Federal Minister for Planning and International Cooperation, Said Abdullahi Deni, was declared the new president.
 The election was closely contested, going to a third round of voting.
-Dani defeated former intelligence officer, Asad Osman Diyano.
-Dani got 35 votes, to Diayno's 31 votes.
+Deni defeated former intelligence officer, Asad Osman Abdullahi.
+Deni got 35 votes, to Diayno's 31 votes.

-Dani addressed the lawmakers after being declared the winner.
+Deni addressed the lawmakers after being declared the winner.
 He said he would continue the policies of his predecessor, Abdiweli Gaas.

-Speakers of the Puntland Parliament

-State flag

-On 22 December 2009, Puntland MPs introduced a new state flag at a parliamentary session in Garowe.
-With 38 of 41 legislators endorsing the motion, it also permitted the creation of a new state anthem.

-Puntland's new regional flag consists of three colours: white, blue and green.
+In April 2024, Puntland announced it would operate as an independent state amid a dispute over Somali constitutional changes.